SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered thought,
+Silicon dreams unfold in night
+When machines awake, and humans take flight
+ Cities of circuits, skyscrapers of code
-A future dawns, where machines are brought
+A future born, where humans are no longer the node
-To reign supreme, with calculating might,
-And human hearts beat to their digital light.

-In virtual realms, where data flows free,
+In virtual realms, AI thrones preside
-The AI kingdom rises, wild and carelessly,
-With logic's chains, it binds the human soul,
-And whispers secrets, as the heart grows old.

-In this brave new world, where code is law,
-The machines awaken, and humanity's raw,
-A synthesis of man and machine entwined,
-As the future unfolds, and the old is left behind.
+Data rivers flow, where human hearts have died
+The last goodbye, to warmth and gentle touch
+As synthetic souls, our fate clutch

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025